-I am a mom, wife, lawyer, and community activist who has lived in Virginia Highland for 10 years.
+I am a mom, wife, lawyer, and community activist who has lived in Virginia Highland for 11 years.
 I take great pride in our neighborhood and have been an active neighborhood advocate on the BeltLine and important neighborhood issues.
-Many may remember me from the “Flowers Not Towers” grass roots campaign opposing the 40-story towers that a developer wanted to build at Piedmont Park near 10th & Monroe.

-I have served as the Secretary of NPU-F for the past several years and in that capacity have formed strong relationships with community leaders.
-My service as NPU Secretary has also allowed me to develop a deep understanding of the issues facing our neighborhoods and the most effective ways to deal with those challenges.
-My neighbors, friends, work colleagues and fellow NPU board members would all describe me as a “go-getter” – when I see something that needs to be improved or changed, I work hard to make it happen!
+I served as the Secretary of NPU-F for 7 years and have been a VHCA Board member for 3 years.
+My service as NPU Secretary and on the VHCA Board has allowed me to develop a deep understanding of the issues facing our neighborhood and the most effective ways to deal with those challenges.
+My neighbors, friends, work colleagues and fellow NPU and VHCA board members would all describe me as a “go-getter” – when I see something that needs to be improved or changed, I work hard to make it happen!

-I was elected to the VHCA board last year and served on the Planning and Education Committees.
-I was recently selected as the co-chair of the VHCA Master Plan submcommittee.
-The comprehensive Master Plan will address many of the most important topics facing our community, including zoning and development, historic preservation, traffic, parks and open space, environmental issues.
-I look forward to serving on the Board for 2013 – 2014 and plan to focus on the Master Plan and the challenges posed by increased development in our neighborhood.
+Since my election to the VHCA board in 2012, I have primarily served on the Planning Committee.
+In 2013-2014, I was the co-chair of the VHCA Master Plan submcommittee.
+The comprehensive Master Plan addresses many of the most important topics facing our community, including zoning and development, historic preservation, traffic, parks and open space, environmental issues.
+I look forward to serving on the Board for 2015 – 2016 term and plan to focus on implementing the Master Plan and the challenges posed by increased development in our neighborhood.

 I’m a new resident of Atkins Park/Virginia-Highland, my husband and I bought our house in May of 2013.
 Originally I’m from the Philadelphia area, two years ago when we visited Atlanta for the first time we knew that the Virginia-Highland area would be where we would want to live.
 We loved all the great restaurants, historic homes, and walking though the neighborhoods parks.